Research indicates that controlling the risk factors for atrial fibrillation can help with treatment:

 Atrial fibrillation can cause blood to pool in the left upper chamber of the heart, an area called the left atrial appendage (LAA).
 That pooling can cause the blood to clot and get into the blood stream, potentially causing a stroke.
 If you have AFIB and are considered at risk for strokes, you may need medication to thin your blood and prevent blood clots.
 If you cannot take anticoagulants due to severe bleeding problems, we offer a minimally invasive surgical technique to tie off the LAA to lower your risk of a stroke.

-Ventricular tachycardia/Premature Ventricular Contractions
+Ventricular Tachycardia (VT)/Premature Ventricular Contractions (PVC)

-Ventricular tachycardia is a serious arrhythmia that in some patients causes rapid palpitations, in others, loss of consciousness.
+Ventricular tachycardia is a serious arrhythmia that in some patients causes rapid palpitations, and in others, loss of consciousness.
 For some patients, VT can lead to ventricular fibrillation and sudden cardiac death.
 For those patients at risk for sudden cardiac death, we recommend an implantable defibrillator.

 Cardiac drug or ablation therapy

-PVCs are extra premature beats that originate from the bottom chambers causing a premature contraction.
+PVCs are extra premature heartbeats that originate from the bottom chambers causing a premature contraction.
 While you may have no symptoms, you could also have intolerable palpitations, fatigue or shortness of breath.
 An excessive number of PVCs can lead to deterioration of heart function and congestive heart failure.
 Sometimes, treatment by drugs or ablation can be beneficial.